kaist-plrg/jstar/README.md

 ## Publication

-Details of the JSTAR framework are available in the paper `ase21-park-jstar.pdf`.
+Details of the JSTAR framework are available in the paper `ase21-park-jstar.pdf` and the companion report `ase21-park-jstar-report.pdf`.

 ## Getting Started Guide